Mabel

 9. DISCLAIMER

-10. LIMITATION OF LIABILITY
+12. LIMITATION OF LIABILITY

 Client and You, as applicable, understand and agree that we will not be liable for any failure or delayed performance of our obligations that results from any condition beyond our reasonable control, including but not limited to, acts or omissions of third parties, earthquake, fire, flood, governmental action, acts of terrorism, labor conditions, power failures, Internet disturbances or server failures.

 Client and You, as applicable, acknowledge that the Platform and the Site is Internet-based and you understand and accept the inherent security risks associated with such applications and websites, including but not limited to, the risk of losing the Internet connections, the risk of malicious software, the risk of hardware or software failure and the risk of unauthorized access by third parties to your account.
-Thus, you agree that we our liability for any malfunctions, communication failures, delays, errors, or any breach of security you might incur shall be limited to the amounts we received from you for the access to the Platform during the twelve months prior to the event giving rise to the claim.
+Thus, you agree that our liability for any malfunctions, communication failures, delays, errors, or any breach of security you might incur shall be limited to the amounts we received from you for the access to the Platform during the twelve months prior to the event giving rise to the claim.

-11. EXTERNAL SITES
+13. EXTERNAL SITES

 The Platform and the Site may contain hyperlinks to third party websites or resources.
 These links to third party pages are provided for convenience only.
 In any event, especially because of the volatile nature of information on the Internet, Siena cannot control the nature or content of these external sources and therefore is not responsible and or liable for the use, the unavailability of third party website nor their content and advertising or other materials available on such third party websites that you might access via our Platform or the Site.

-12. CHANGES OF THE PLATFORM AND OF THE SITE
+14. CHANGES OF THE PLATFORM AND OF THE SITE

 In no event will Siena be liable for the removal of or disabling of access to any portion or feature of the Platform or the Site.

-13. SUSPENSION OR TERMINATION
+15. SUSPENSION OR TERMINATION

-In case Client or You, as applicable, breach these Terms, we may suspend or terminate in whole or in part, your access to the Platform at our sole discretion, immediately and without prior notice, and delete or deactivate your account.
+In case Client or You, as applicable, breaches these Terms, fails to pay the Fees, or Siena reasonably believes Client’s use of the Platform, Site or Services may pose a security risk to or may adversely impact the Platform, Site or Services, we may suspend or terminate in whole or in part, your access to the Platform at our sole discretion, immediately and without prior notice, and delete or deactivate your account.
 In such a case, we will notify you accordingly.
-The Clients have the possibility to uninstall the Platform and to delete their accounts(provided we may retain certain information about the commercial relationship with the respective user, in accordance with our Privacy Policy).
+The Clients have the possibility to delete their accounts (provided we may retain certain information about the commercial relationship with the respective user, in accordance with our Privacy Policy and section 6 of the Terms).
+Upon termination of this Agreement, the Client will be granted a reasonable period to request access to their data.
+Following this period, Siena will delete all Client data.
+Upon termination of the Agreement, Client shall immediately cease use of the Platform and Services.

-14. ASSIGNMENT
+16. ASSIGNMENT

 Siena may assign these Terms and/or any and all of its rights or delegate any and all of its obligations under these Terms without your consent.
 All provisions contained in these Terms shall extend to and be binding upon you and Siena's successors and assigns.
 You may not assign these Terms or any of your rights and/or obligations under these Terms to another person or entity.

-15. PERSONAL DATA
+17. PERSONAL DATA

 Please refer to our Privacy Policy for information on how we collect, use, store and disclose your personal data.